PriyaSelvaraj11/vue3-calculator/README.md

-A calculator application built using **Vue JS, Typescript, Tailwind CSS and Vite**.
+A calculator application built using **Vue JS, Typescript, Tailwind CSS, Vite and Vitest**.

 #### Commands to start the application
     npm run dev